taichi-dev/taichi/nerf.md

 As shown in the diagram, we replace the hash encoding and volume rendering computations that PyTorch is not good at with corresponding Taichi kernels while retaining the PyTorch inference and training network parts.
 Taichi and PyTorch can conveniently and efficiently exchange data between each other, allowing users to easily organize Taichi and PyTorch code in a modular manner and conveniently modify or replace modules.

-> Note: We also implemented a completely Taichi-based Instant NGP, so we won't rely on Pytorch for deployment
+> Note: We also implemented a completely Taichi-based Instant NGP, so that we don't depend on PyTorch for mobile deployment

 Unlike PyTorch, Taichi adopts a SIMT programming model similar to CUDA, encapsulating all computations in a single kernel as much as possible.
 Therefore, Taichi can achieve efficiency close to CUDA.

-Moreover, Taichi has automatic differentiation (Autodiff) capabilities, significantly improving development efficiency and ensuring gradient accuracy, eliminating the need for a large amount of manual gradient derivation work.
+Moreover, Taichi supports automatic differentiation (Autodiff), significantly improving development efficiency and ensuring gradient accuracy, eliminating the need for a large amount of manual gradient derivation work.

 The Taichi NeRF Github repository is here: https://github.com/taichi-dev/taichi-nerfs.
 Try it out!